Go around from one place to another in the pursuit of pleasure or entertainment.

 The Broad (rhymes with road)

-I’ve only been here twice and it is one of my favorite museums.
+I’ve only been here twice, and it is one of my favorite museums.
 You must get tickets in advance or wait in an extremely long line.
 It’s also closed on Mondays.

 If you like art you better take your behind to LACMA!
 I enjoy this place as much as The Broad, if not more.
 LACMA is the “largest art museum in the western United States, with a collection that includes nearly 130,000 objects dating from antiquity to the present, encompassing the geographic world and nearly the entire history of art.”
 I’ve spent a lot of time here.
 LACMA is also home to the famous Chris Burden's Urban Light.

 Depending on the time you visit, it is perfect for a date.
-The museum has extended hours during the holidays and they host a lot of events as well.
-You do have to pay, for visiting inside the museum and parking, but not for the lights (you can park for free after 7 p.m.).
+The museum has extended hours during the holidays, and they host a lot of events as well.
+You do have to pay, for visiting the museum and parking, but not for the lights (you can park for free after 7 p.m.).

 Why would you not visit the beach in California?
-There are so many to choose from, but I prefer Malibu because it’s not super packed with tourists.
+There are so many to choose from, but I like Malibu because it’s not super packed with tourists.
 However, it is a little harder to get to if you do not have a car.

 I always listen to Beach Vibes playlist on Spotify on the way to the beach.
 It is something special about driving down the Pacific Coast Hwy.

 I enjoy eating here because the food is healthy and the lemonade is wonderful and comes in many different flavors.
 The lemonade is perfect for those really hot days when you want a cold drink.
-I always get blood orange or watermelon rosemary lemonade and their seared pepper crusted ahi tuna with a pasta, quinoa or a salad.
+I always get blood orange or watermelon rosemary lemonade and their seared pepper crusted ahi tuna with pasta, quinoa or a salad.